ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/resources/fpc-laz-packages.md

 ## A lib I need is not in my fav package manager, what can I do?

 1. Contact the package manager maintaners to add, or
-2. Copy the lib in your project folder and get FPC (via Lazarus GUI) to include the location of your downloaded libs.
+2. Download the lib and get FPC (via Lazarus GUI) to include the location of your downloaded lib.

 ## FPC & Lazarus Packages